 1

-To create a new React + TypeScript app, open your terminal, navigate to the folder where you keep your projects, and run:
+To create a new React + TypeScript app, run:

 npm create vite@latest react-localization-demo -- --template react-ts